The 22 Most Beautiful Sights in Venice

 Construction on the cathedral, which is now one of the most impressive buildings in Italy, began almost 1000 years ago.

-The basilica is definitely worth a visit: the 8000-square-meter interiors are completely wallpapered with gilded mosaics and precious marble.
+This basilica is definitely worth a visit: the 8000-square-meter interiors are completely wallpapered with gilded mosaics and precious marble.
 Similar to St. Peter’s Basilica in Vatican City, which is one of the best attractions in Rome.

 Admission to the cathedral is free.
 However, inside the cathedral there are several parts that charge admission, such as the Cathedral Treasure, the Pala d’Oro, an altarpiece made of gold and gems, and the Saint Mark Museum.